 Note: Illuminations has ended, but its replacement has not yet premiered.
 The nightly show at Epcot takes place on World Showcase Lagoon and is themed around the different cultures of the world.
 After starting with a blast of fireworks, the show slows down and features a lighted globe floating through the water showing images of different places and people from each continent, as well as colorful fountains.
 This can be hard to see if you’re a kid unless you snag the front row (get there early for that), but you can probably manage to peek over shoulders if you’re an adult.
 Plus, you’ll understand the message.
 Don’t worry – the show kicks back into a faster pace with some massive balls of flame and fireworks.
 Not to get too spoilery, but the best part is when the globe splits ope to launch fireworks from inside of it, which is how I’ve secretly always hoped we’d fend off an alien attack.

-Epcot is great year-round, but it really shines during my two favorite festivals.
+Epcot is great year-round, but it really shines during the festivals.
 The International Flower and Garden Festival in the spring is the most beautiful time at any of the parks.
 Gorgeous topiaries of favorite Disney characters pop up all around the park, and brightly colored flowers seem to cover every square inch of the park.
 There are usually some good classic rock bands playing in the American Gardens theater too.
 I’ve seen The Monkees there a bunch of times, though that was before their lead singer, Davy Jones, passed away.